-The objective of Standalone Solar Home Systems for Households and MSMEs component is to help millions of unserved and underserved Nigerian households and Micro Small Medium Enterprises (MSMEs) access better energy services at an affordable cost, via stand-alone solar systems through the private sector companies.
-This in-turn will significantly scale up the market for SHS in Nigeria.
-Grids for Rural Economic Development.
+The objective of Standalone Solar Home Systems for Households and Micro Small Medium Enterprises (MSMEs) component is to help millions of unserved and underserved Nigerian households and MSMEs access better energy services at an affordable cost, via stand-alone solar systems through the private sector companies.
+This in-turn will significantly scale up the market for Solar Home Systems (SHS) in Nigeria.

 The target beneficiaries are people in off-grid locations or underserved customers that have inefficient and unreliable energy access.

 The grant support provided through NEP will leverage other sources of finance such as: company’s own equity, equity/debt from investors, and facilitate access to credit by reducing risk to lending entities, which will consequently promote the maturity of the market.

 The component consists of two funding windows

-Output Based Fund: providing fixed incentive grants of up to 20% of the cost of the system to the grantees per each eligible system installed and verified.
+Output Based Fund (OBF): Providing fixed incentive grants of up to 60% of the cost of the system to the grantees per each eligible system installed and verified.
 Applications for the OBF are on a rolling basis until funds are exhausted.

-Market Scale-Up Challenge Fund: providing lump sum grants paid in quarterly tranches; awarded against strongest and ambitious business plans capable of delivering at scale.
-Grant amount depends on business needs and capability/performance of firm, but no more than 20-30% of total funding plan (financial leverage requirement)
+Market Scale-Up Challenge Fund (MSCF) : Providing lump sum grants paid in quarterly tranches; awarded against strongest and ambitious business plans capable of delivering at scale.
+Grant amount depends on business needs and capability/ performance of firm, but no more than 20-30% of total funding plan (financial leverage requirement)

 Output Based Fund

 USD$60 million is allocated to this sub component.
-This fund will provide fixed incentive grants in the range up to 20% of the costs of the system to the grantees, per each eligible system installed and verified.
+This fund will provide fixed incentive grants of up to 60% of the costs of the system to the grantees, per each eligible system installed and verified.
+However, 20% of the grant received will be used to reduce the cost of the end-user product price.

 This support will enable the firms to finance the required investment in people, training, advertising, processes, and logistics inclusive of gender workforce integration and disaggregation as informed by the government gender program.